Skip to content

 async with Chrome() as chrome:

-await chrome.start()
+chrome_tab = await chrome.start()

-await chrome_page.go_to('https://example.com')
+await chrome_tab.go_to('https://example.com')

-chrome_title = await chrome_page.execute_script('return document.title')
+chrome_title = await chrome_tab.execute_script('return document.title')

 print(f"Chrome title: {chrome_title}")